 nuclei

-Nuclei is a fast, multi-purpose template-based vulnerability scanner designed to enhance automated security workflows in Canva.
-It identifies vulnerabilities through a methodical scanning process, making it integral to proactive security assessment strategies.
+Nuclei is a fast, template-based vulnerability scanner designed for automated security workflows in Canva.
+It enables workflow builders to effectively identify vulnerabilities across multiple targets by utilizing a rich library of predefined scanning templates.

 Ideal Use Cases & Fit